 The North Atlantic right whale is one of three right whale species, along with the North Pacific right whale and the southern right whale.
 Today, there are likely fewer than 500 right whales in the entire North Pacific, and approximately 30 individuals in the eastern North Pacific stock inhabiting U.S. waters, while southern right whale populations have seen steady increases since the end of commercial whaling in the southern hemisphere.

 Abundance and Trends

 Although North Atlantic right whales now occur almost exclusively along the east coasts of the United States and Canada, a few individuals have been observed entering the Gulf of Mexico and venturing across the Atlantic to European waters.
-Their current range is closely linked to their life history, contingent upon nursery areas and feeding grounds with the right characteristics.
+Their current range is closely linked to their life history, contingent upon nursery areas and feeding grounds with the necessary habitat characteristics.
 Many North Atlantic right whales travel from their feeding grounds off the coast of the northeastern United States and Canada down to coastal waters of South Carolina, Georgia, and Florida in winter, while a portion of the population remains in more northern waters in areas such as south of Nantucket and around Cape Cod.
 The warm, shallow waters off the southeast U.S. coast serve as winter nursery grounds for the whales.
 The North Atlantic right whales then migrate north again along the east coast to their feeding areas, many arriving in Cape Cod Bay in early spring and then moving into productive waters of the Gulf of Maine and in more recent years, the Gulf of St. Lawrence.
 In recent years, the waters around Nantucket Shoals have been an important area with whales present nearly year-round.
 The North Atlantic right whale distribution seems to be shifting, yet questions remain about the permanency of the shift and the location of significant portions of the population at any given time.

 Unusual Mortality Event: 2017 to Present